kgroveshok/z80-homebrew/WORD-LIST.md

 ### FILEMAXEXT (  -- u1  )  Pushes the maximum file extent of the currenlty open file to stack | DONE

+### READCONT (  -- u1  )  Pushes the READ continuation flag to stack | DONE

+ If the most recent READ results in a full buffer load then this flag is set and will indicate that

+ a further read should, if applicable, be CONCAT to the previous read.

 ## String Words